1947 Giro d'Italia

 The 1947 Giro d'Italia was the 30th edition of the Giro d'Italia, organized and sponsored by the newspaper La Gazzetta dello Sport.
 The race began on 24 May in Milan with a stage that stretched 190 km to Turin, finishing back in Milan on 15 June after a 278 km stage and a total distance covered of 3843 km.

 The Giro was won by Fausto Coppi of the Bianchi team, with fellow Italians Gino Bartali and Giulio Bresci coming in second and third respectively.

 Teams

+While in previous years, the Giro peloton was a mix of teams and groups, from 1947 on only professional teams could join.
 A total of twelve teams entered the 1947 Giro d'Italia.
 Each team sent a squad of seven riders, so the Giro began with a peloton of 84 cyclists.
 Out of the 84 riders that started this edition of the Giro d'Italia, a total of 50 riders made it to the finish in Milan.

 The teams entering the race were: